hwchen/keyring-rs/README.md

 The sample library is a full exercise of all the iOS functionality; it's meant to be loaded into an iOS test harness such as the one found in [this project](https://github.com/brotskydotcom/rust-on-ios).
 While the library can be compiled and linked to on macOS as well, doing so doesn't provide any advantages over using standard Rust tests.

+## Known Issues

+Because credentials identified with empty service, user, or target names are handled inconsistently at the platform layer, the library had inconsistent (and arguably buggy - see [#86](https://github.com/hwchen/keyring-rs/issues/86)) behavior in this case.
+As of version 1.2, this inconsistency was eliminated by having the library always fail on access when using credentials created with empty strings via `new` or `new_with_target`.
+The prior platform-specific behavior can still be accessed, however, by using `new_with_credential` to produce the same credential that would have been produced before the change.

+A better way to handle empty strings (and other problematic argument values) would be to allow `Entry` creation to fail gracefully on arguments that are known not to work on a given platform.
+That would be a breaking API change, however, so it will have to wait until the next major version.

 ## Dev Notes

 * We build using GitHub CI.